-Northern water snakes live in or near every type of freshwater habitat in southeastern Canada and the mideastern and northeastern United States.
+Northern water snakes live in or near every type of freshwater habitat in southeastern Canada and the mid-eastern and northeastern United States.
 They are found in rivers, lakes, bogs, ponds, and wetlands.
 They are one of 27 varieties (species and sub-species) of snake native to Maryland.

 “How I live there”

 Northern water snakes are often seen swimming near the shoreline or in open water, or basking on the bank or in a tree, shrub, or log protruding over water.
 These snakes stay near the water’s edge and quickly return to the water if disturbed.
-They are relatively large and thick-bodied, variable in color, and generally ranging between 3 and 5 feet long.
+They are relatively large and thick-bodied, variable in color, and generally range between 3 and 5 feet long.

 Northern water snakes are opportunistic feeders that hunt and scavenge for food.
 They eat primarily fish, frogs, tadpoles, and salamanders but will take other prey if available.
-They sometimes herd schools of small fish or tadpoles to the shoreline so that they can prey upon many at once.

 “Making my mark”

 Many people mistake non-venomous water snakes for water moccasins, also known as “cottonmouths.”
 While northern water snakes are native to Maryland, water moccasins are not.
 The northern water snake is common in the Mid-Atlantic and New England regions of the U.S. while the water moccasin is found only in the southeastern U.S.

 Northern water snakes typically mate in May and June and females give birth to somewhere between 20 and 40 live young in August and September.
 The young are independent at birth and receive no parental care.